Broadcast 4 May 2021

 In this lecture and conversation, we explore Horton’s life and work, from his childhood in Sierra Leone, to the writing of his seminal works on politics that would form the blueprint for the constitution of the Fante Confederation, the first attempt by African nations to form into a modern centralised African nation-state.

-Join us for an engaging and insightful conversation as we dissect the life and work of this great African polymath.
+In this engaging and insightful conversation we dissect the life and work of this great African polymath.

 Study with Us